 13. In hindsight, would you have done anything differently?

 After the exam, I was confident about my performance.
 I thought I'd taken a good approach to the exam and ws confident in the results.

 14. What nuggets of advice would you give to any MRCPsych Paper A aspirants?

 I would recommend that you not wait for the ‘right time' or a time when you're ‘fully prepared'.
 There is neither a right time nor any point when you're completely prepared.
 Book the test, make full use of the question banks, take mock exams, start studying and sit your exam.

 15. What did you do to celebrate passing the exam?

 On the day the exam results were to be released, I was at home, and my wife and I were anxiously waiting for the email from the Royal College.
 The moment we saw “PASS” in the email, my wife literally shouted “You did it, Bilal!”.
 It was a priceless moment.
 Later that night, we arranged a gathering of close friends and family to celebrate my achievement.

 So far, I am a candidate for FCPS (Psych) and MRCPsych.
 My plan is to take the intermediate module of FCPS in August 2022 and then take MRCPsych Paper B in September 2022.
 I aim to complete MRCPsych by next year.
 As far as MEDizzy is concerned, we aim to expand the community by initiating new projects such as the ambassador program and advancing MEDizzy Inspire where we interview the most deserving personalities from the world of medicine who can become inspiration for young healthcare professionals.

-Join the IMG Psychiatrists Facebook group for access to a community of like-minded overseas MRCPsych aspirants and dedicated psychiatry recruiters.
+Join the IMG Psychiatrists Facebook group for access to a community of like-minded overseas MRCPsych aspirants.

-For news and updates on all things psychiatry, including GMC registration, the Royal College and the NHS, follow us on social media and join the conversation.
+For news and updates on all things psychiatry, follow us on social media and join the conversation.